curious-machines/gp-data-transformer/docs/guide.md

 In the [Array Type Pattern](#array-type-pattern) section, we showed a way to return the input data when using the identity pattern.
 This used a mechanism referred to as capturing.

 When a pattern successfully matches the current object, it returns a dictionary.
 You most likely noticed that all of our pattern matches returned `{}`.
 This is the empty dictionary.
-We use captures to place items into that dictionary, give our generators access to the data that was captured.
+We use captures to place items into that dictionary, to give our generators access to the data that was captured.

 ```bash
 dt -e 'a <= [number as a, number]' '[1, 2]'